adonisjs/lucid-slugify/README.md

   <td valign="top"><code>"fields":</code></td>
   <td>
     <p>
     An array of source fields to use for generating the slug.
-The value of multiple fields is concatenated using the `config.separator` property.
+The value of multiple fields is concatenated using the <code>config.separator</code> property.
     </p>
   </td>
 </tr>